Castore: Sponsorships

-Also from the 2023–24 football season in the Netherlands, Feyenoord announced that they will leave Adidas after 9 years for Castore.
+Starting in the 2023–24 football season in The Netherlands, Feyenoord announced that they will leave Adidas after 9 years for Castore and in April 2023 FC Utrecht and FC Twente also announced to start with Castore for the 2023–2024 season.

 And also starting the 2023 MotoGP season, Repsol Honda Team announced that will leave Alpinestars for Castore as the new official team apparel.